berestovskyy/settings/macOS-settings.md

 > To use `F11`:

-* Disable: Show Desktop > Show Desktop
+* Disable: Mission Control > Show Desktop

 > To avoid accidental quits from Safari: